HOW TO: Add Column in Snowflake—Quick & Easy Methods (2023)

 In this article, we covered:

-- When and why you may need to add column in Snowflake?
+- When to Add Column in Snowflake?

 - How to Drop a Column in Snowflake ?